 Will lots of tickets make me a high-risk driver?

 Having lots of tickets or points on your driving record will almost certainly make your insurance company see you as a high-risk driver.
 When this happens, you could lose your policy or, at the very least, face significantly higher rates.
-If your insurer cancels your policy, you might have to switch to a non-standard provider that specializes in high-risk auto insurance.
+If your insurer cancels your policy, you might have to switch to a non-standard provider that specializes in high-risk coverage.

 Typically, if you have a bumpy record, the best insurer is the one that’ll write you a policy.
 However, you can still try to find the cheapest one with the greatest bang for your buck.
 Some companies offer discounts, accident forgiveness, and other benefits you can use to lower your rates.
-Check out our article on the best car insurance companies for bad driving records.
+Check out our article on the best companies for bad driving records.